Copyright © ATG 2008 Kyllini.org

 The women’s' Byzantine convent of the Virgin Mary of Vlacherna is built in a location with lush vegetation that lies at a 2 km distance from Kato Panagia.
 Its catholicon (conventual church) is a basilica with three naves, with esonarthex (inner narthex) and exonarthex (outer narthex), antetemple and main temple.
 The architecture of the convent shows that its construction began in the Byzantine Era (around the end of the 12th century) and was completed by the Franks.

-Get the best available package holiday deals from a reputable tour operator or travel intermediary and visit the charming municipality of Kyllini in Western Greece.
-Here you and your loved ones can opt to relax among the fine sandy beaches or grab your cameras to see interesting and culturally important sites like the Chlemoutsi Castle which has been declared by UNESCO and the ancient Loutra Kyllini baths long renowned for their medicinal properties just to name a few.
+Get the best available travel deals from a reputable tour operator or travel intermediary and visit the charming municipality of Kyllini in Western Greece.
+Here you and your loved ones can opt to relax among the fine sandy beaches or grab your cameras to see interesting and culturally important sites like the Chlemoutsi Castle which has been declared by UNESCO and the ancient Loutra kyllini baths long renowned for their medicinal properties just to name a few.